 Why Are Narcissists So Good at Arguing?

-Let’s start with their low levels of neuroticism, which is one of the big five personality traits that refers to the way a person experiences the world as distressing, threatening, and unsafe.
+Let’s start with their high levels of neuroticism, which is one of the big five personality traits that refers to the way a person experiences the world as distressing, threatening, and unsafe.

-According to Thompson, E.R. people with high scores for neuroticism are more likely than average to be moody and to experience such feelings as anxiety, worry, fear, anger, frustration, envy, jealousy, guilt, depressed mood, and loneliness.
+According to Thompson, E.R. people with high scores for neuroticism are more likely to be moody and to experience anxiety, worry, fear, anger, frustration, envy, jealousy, guilt, depressed mood, and loneliness.

 People with high levels of neuroticism do significantly worse in stressful environments than those with low levels of neuroticism.

-Since narcissists have low levels of neuroticism their emotions in stressful situations, like an argument, are extremely stable.
+Since narcissists have high levels of neuroticism their emotions in stressful situations, like an argument, are extremely stable.
 Arguing with someone who is naturally comfortable in argumentative environments is destined to fail.

 An important detail to note is that covert narcissists actually have high levels of neuroticism.
 If you don’t remember, some of the characteristics of covert narcissists are the following: